+No beginners guide to guitar effects pedals would be complete without a list of recommended pedals!
 Now we’ve covered almost all the guitar pedal types available, but If we had to pick our favourite pedals, or the essential guitar effects pedals we think you’ll really need, it would be the following 4:

 Although it won’t improve your playing or change your sound, you need a tuner pedal on your board to ensure your guitar or bass is always in tune.
 There’s nothing worse than hearing a guitar out of tune, so make sure you’re always tuned up before you plug in!

 A Distortion pedal is a must, it really helps bring out those chords, solos and riffs and makes sure they stand out.
 It gives you the volume jump when you need it and changes the overall sound of your guitar, giving it power and aggression.
 Of course, you don’t always have to dial in the pedal for bone crushing riffs as a distortion pedal can provide a smoother sound, but at least the option is there!